 - Where the suspected conduct in question would be best dealt with by:

 - criminal prosecution of offences which the FCA has powers to prosecute by virtue of the Financial Services and Markets Act 2000 ("the 2000 Act") (See Appendix paragraph 1.4) and other incidental offences;

 - civil proceedings under the 2000 Act (including applications for injunctions, restitution and to wind up firms carrying on regulated activities);

 - regulatory action which can be referred to the Tribunal (including proceedings for market abuse); and

-- proceedings for breaches of the Prospectus Regulation actionable under Part VI of the Act, of Part 6 rules or the Prospectus Rules or a provision otherwise made in accordance with the Prospectus Directive.
+- proceedings for breaches of Part VI of the Act, of Part 6 rules or the Prospectus Rules or a provision otherwise made in accordance with the Prospectus Directive.

 - Where the likely defendants are authorised persons, approved persons or conduct rules staff.1